kevinacahalan/c_wsf_vscode/README.md

 ## Known Issues
 - On Mac sometimes the compiler puts the excutable in an odd spot thus causing the debugger problems.
 - TDM-gcc gcc does not work and will give the error `gcc: error: *.c: Invalid argument `
-- One windows there is no way to detect if you are using a the linux subsystem wsl from VScode started from native windows.
-To make things work start VScode from the subsystem console window using the command `code`.
-You will also have to install the WSL extension....<--I am partly wrong, will write up currect instructions on how to setup WSL at some point.

 If you find an issues that can be fixed or improved submit a pull request